wcfrobert/fkit/doc/README.md

 ## Fiber Material Models

-Two types of fibers are available.
-The difference between patch fibers and node fibers are as follows:
+There are two types of fibers in fiber kit:

 * **Patch** fibers are mainly used for concrete (but not always).
 A patch fiber has 4 vertices and occupies some area geometrically.
 * **Node** fibers are always used for rebar.
 A node fiber is defined by a centroidal coordinate (a single point) and does not have an area.
 Instead, the user must specify its area.

-There are currently 7 material models available in fkit.
+Each fiber can be assigned one of seven material models listed below.

 * **Hognestad et al (1951)** - General purpose concrete